CDP Ports

 Name | Unique identifier to this connection defining the API member. |

-Input | Inputs subscribe to the remote data values and outputs are subscribed by the remote object. |
+Input | Inputs subscribe to the remote data values and outputs are subscribed by the remote object.
+In other words: connections marked input provide input data to the port location and output connections collect output data from the port location. |

 Type | Type of the Value the Connection stores locally. |